 Where: Konzerthaus Berlin

-When: End of June
+When: Late June

 Where: Waldbühne Berlin

-When: End of August – middle/end of September
+When: Late August – Mid/Late September

 Where: Various venues